-As an engineering student, you need to take the English Level I exam, if you critical reading SAT-1 score is less than 600.
+As an engineering student, you need to take the English placement exam if your critical reading SAT-1 score is less than 650 (ACT < 32).
 The Math placement test is required for all engineering students, except those that have taken the AP Calculus AB or BC examinations prior to their senior year and obtained a score of 4 or 5.
-You need to have made sure to submit your official AP scores and if you did not submit prior to March 1, email us a scan of the scores to firstname.lastname@example.org.
-We cannot grant exceptions on potential scores from this year.
+We cannot grant exceptions on potential scores from this year, however, we will honor the results of AP tests once the scores are final.
 For more information on the exemptions from the placement testing, please visit here.

-Starting in March 2016, placement testing for Math, English, and some foreign languages will be conducted via online Sakai, the web-based Rutgers courseware system.
+Placement testing for Math, English, and some foreign languages will be conducted via online Sakai, the web-based Rutgers courseware system.
 Students will be able to test from the comfort of their own homes or a quiet place using a computer with a reliable network connection.
-Please visit the Rutgers Placement Testing page to register after March.
-If there are extenuating circumstances preventing you from accessing the test in a comfortable, quiet setting, please email email@example.com.
-If you need testing accommodations, please follow the steps listed here: https://ods.rutgers.edu/students/applying-for-services, and please do not take the placement tests before speaking with staff at the Office of Disability Services.
+Please visit the Rutgers Placement Testing page , If there are extenuating circumstances preventing you from accessing the test in a comfortable, quiet setting, please email email@example.com.
+If you need testing accommodations, please follow the steps listed here: https://ods.rutgers.edu/, and please do not take the placement tests before speaking with staff at the Office of Disability Services.

-The freshman year consists of required courses in General Chemistry, Applied Physics, English: Expository Writing, Mathematics: Calculus and Introduction to Computers for Engineers, as well as a Humanities/Social Science elective.
-Also, there is a course, Engineering Orientation Lectures, which presents the various engineering majors offered at Rutgers.
-Unlike other schools, since there is a common core curriculum, we will schedule your courses for you during this first semester.
-On May 15th, an online registration FORM will open for you to submit information for us to register you for your courses in the Fall.
-We ask that you complete the online registration FORM by June 5.
-If you do not submit the form or do not complete it fully, this could cause difficulties in preparing your Fall class schedule.
+The first year consists of required courses in General Chemistry, Applied Physics, English: Expository Writing, Mathematics: Calculus and Introduction to Computers for Engineers, as well as a Humanities/Social Science elective, and the Introduction to Engineering class, which presents the various engineering majors offered at Rutgers.
+Unlike other schools, since there is a common core curriculum, we will schedule your courses for you during this first semester..

 Note: Based on your placement test results, the registration forms, and any AP credit or college courses taken, a schedule will be made for you for the semester.